mob-sakai/ParticleEffectForUGUI/README.md

 <br><br>

-### UIParticleAttractor component
+### Component: UIParticleAttractor

 `UIParticleAttractor` attracts particles generated by the specified ParticleSystem.

 ![](https://github.com/mob-sakai/ParticleEffectForUGUI/assets/12690315/5c20ad73-4b9a-4f38-9cdc-119df5cce077)
 ![](https://user-images.githubusercontent.com/12690315/174311027-462929a4-13f0-4ec4-86ea-9c832f2eecf1.gif)

-- **Particle System**: Attracts particles generated by the specified particle system.
+- **Particle Systems**: Attracts particles generated by the specified ParticleSystems.
 - **Destination Radius**: Once the particle is within the radius, the particle lifetime will become 0, and `OnAttracted` will be called.
 - **Delay Rate**: Delay to start attracting.
 It is a percentage of the particle's start lifetime.